Daniel249/SB/README.md

 Move with up down keys, stop with left key

 TO DO
-bool direction en Thing. player/enemy
-enemies have their textures turned around on construction

 rework travel() en Bullet to either,
 have a direction based on (TO DO)Thing.direction,  1*